Bill Nye/Ken Ham Debate Review: Tying Up Really Loose Ends

 Hundreds of Thousands of Years Documented in Ice Cores?

 Nye argued that the Creation model claims that the Flood was some 4,000 years ago (and that Creation was only a few thousand years before that), but that there are ice cores in Greenland and Antarctica showing hundreds of thousands of years’ worth of annual ice layers.
-As with other evolutionary dating techniques, however, evolutionists are basing their dating (i.e., layer counting) on erroneous assumptions about those layers—namely uniformity: the idea that seasonal conditions were the same in the distant past as they are now.
-There is evidence that indicates that multiple, assumed annual, uniformitarian “layers” can form in one year (Alley, et al., 1997).
+As with other evolutionary dating techniques, however, evolutionists base their dating (i.e., layer counting) on erroneous assumptions about those layers—namely uniformity: the idea that seasonal conditions were the same in the distant past as they are now.
+Evidence exists that indicates that multiple, assumed annual, uniformitarian “layers” can form in one year (Alley, et al., 1997).
 These sub-annual layers could be the result of individual storms or cyclical weather patterns that resemble annual layers (Oard, 2003).